Preheat oven to 350 degrees F (180 degrees C) or 320 degrees F fan-forced (160 degrees C fan-forced).

 Turn your mixer down to low and drizzle in Buttermilk (330 milliliter).

 Transfer into your 2 baking pans evenly.
 Drop the pan to release the air bubbles out.

 Bake it in a preheated oven for about 30 to 35 minutes.

 Let it cool in the pan.

-Slice most of the Fresh Strawberries (500 gram).
+Slice most of the Fresh Strawberry (500 gram).
 Keep some intact for the topping.

 Remove the yellow bottom of the Chocolate Pocky (5 package) biscuits.

 Make the chocolate buttercream: In your mixing bowl, add in Unsalted Butter (150 gram), Powdered Confectioners Sugar (150 gram), Salt (1/2 teaspoon), Instant Coffee (1/8 teaspoon), and Unsweetened Cocoa Powder (60 gram).
 Mix on low until it forms into a thick paste.

 Add in your Dark Chocolate (100 gram), beat on medium-high for 3 minutes.

 Add in Vanilla Extract (1 teaspoon), and continue beating.
 If it is too thick, add Milk (to taste), 1 tablespoon at a time to loosen it out.
 Beat for another 3 minutes on medium-high until smooth and fluffy.